 Premium Financed Life Insurance

 Even sophisticated individuals who are familiar with leveraged transactions need to be cautious about borrowing to pay life insurance premiums.
-Because the premium financing may last for a long period of time (for example, until the insured dies) the lender will want to renegotiate the terms of the loan periodically.
-Interest rates and collateral requirements can change dramatically over an extended period of time.
+Because the premium financing may last for a long period of time (for example, until the insured dies).
+Thus, the lender may want to renegotiate the terms of the loan periodically.
+Interest rates and collateral requirements may change dramatically over an extended period of time.

 Premium financed life insurance can provide advantages in specific situations.
-However, there are important downside risks that must be understood by any one considering a premium financing transaction.
-These risks include but are not limited to:
+However, there are important downside risks that must be evaluated by any one considering a premium financing transaction.
+These risks include but are not limited to the items listed below.
+Be mindful that premium financing programs vary and you should review the specifics of a particular plan.
+The below is intended for general guidance:

 -- Rising interest rates make borrowing more expensive.